 Sending a simple note thanking the interviewer for their time is a great opportunity to remain connected with them and keep you in the front of their mind.

 By sending separate notes to each individual you met in the interviewing process you can demonstrate that you are attentive to detail and that you understand the importance of remaining in contact with all relevant stakeholders.

 Get your ‘thank you’ messages sent out as soon as possible after the interview – within 24 hours at the latest.

 Politely asking when you can expect to hear back from the hiring manager should be one of your priorities at any job interview.
 By gaining this information you have a deadline to work to as to when you can expect to hear back from the hiring manager without seeming over eager or bothersome.

 If you don’t hear back by this time you have a valid reason to contact them to ask for information on the status of their decision.

-A follow up email after the expected deadline for the hiring manager’s decision shows that you are engaged and enthusiastic about the role.
-Remember to thank them for the opportunity to attend the interview and offer to supply any additional information they might need to help them reach a decision about who to hire for the role.
+A follow-up email after the expected deadline for the hiring manager’s decision shows that you are engaged and enthusiastic about the role.
+Remember to thank them for the opportunity to attend the interview and offer to supply any additional information they might need to help them reach a decision about whom to hire for the role.